Comparing Oral Appliance and CPAP

 What is Sleep Apnea?

-Sleep apnea is a serious sleep disorder.
-It causes breathing to repeatedly stop and start during sleep.
+Sleep apnea is a severe sleep disorder.
+It causes breathing to stop and start repeatedly during sleep.

 This condition can lead to poor sleep quality.
 It can also increase the risk of other health problems.